The Manatee Rehabilitation Program

 The Museum’s work with manatees began in 1949 when a young manatee eventually nicknamed “Baby Snoots” arrived in Bradenton for the Desoto celebration.
 Little was known then about these unique creatures that inhabit Florida’s coastal waters.
 As he matured, Baby Snoots became known as Snooty.
 In 2015, Snooty was certified by Guinness World Records as the oldest manatee in human care at the age of 67.
 His personality and charm gave face to the plight of manatees and his participation in numerous scientific studies over the years brought insight into many aspects of manatee life not otherwise available.
 A true ambassador for sirenians, Snooty lived to be 69 years old.

-Snooty was the catalyst for the Museum to join the manatee rehabilitation program in 1998 and to become a founding member of the Manatee Rescue and Rehabilitation Partnership (MRP) in 1998.
+Snooty was the catalyst for the Museum to join the manatee rehabilitation program in 1998 and to become a founding member of the Manatee Rescue and Rehabilitation Partnership (MRP) in 2001.
 At that time, staff in the Parker Manatee Rehabilitation Habitat began taking an active role in the second stage of manatee rehabilitation — after the animals’ critical care needs have been addressed at manatee hospitals, we help manatees meet the milestones necessary for them to return to the wild.

 The MRP is a self-governing group originally created by the U.S. Fish and Wildlife Service and is made up of organizations that participate in manatee rescue, rehabilitation, biology and field study (research).
 The Museum is a Second Stage Manatee Rehabilitation Facility.
 The first stage includes rescue and critical care at one of the state’s four hospitals where they receive life-saving treatment.
 The second stage involves the transfer of recovering manatees, generally juveniles but also sometimes adults who no longer need medical treatment.
 At this point they require weight gain and exposure to natural food and feeding strategies to prepare them for their return to the wild.
 Second stage facilities play a vital role in maintaining space for new manatee patients in the hospitals.